George Springer

-George Chelston Springer III (born September 19, 1989) is an American professional baseball outfielder for the Toronto Blue Jays of Major League Baseball (MLB).
+George Chelston Springer III (born September 19, 1989) is an American professional baseball outfielder and designated hitter for the Toronto Blue Jays of Major League Baseball (MLB).
 He played for the Houston Astros from 2014 to 2020.

-The Astros selected Springer in the first round (11th overall) of the 2011 MLB draft.
-He made his MLB debut in 2014, for the Astros.
-Springer has played primarily in center field and also spent significant time in right field.
+Springer has played primarily in right field and also spent significant time in center field.
 A native of New Britain, Connecticut, Springer is of Puerto Rican and Panamanian descent.

 Springer played college baseball at the University of Connecticut, where he was named Big East Conference Baseball Player of the Year and a First Team All-American.
+The Astros selected Springer in the first round of the 2011 MLB draft.
+He made his MLB debut in 2014.
 In 2017, Springer became an MLB All-Star, Silver Slugger Award winner, and World Series champion.
-He was also named the 2017 World Series Most Valuable Player (MVP), hitting a record-tying five home runs (Reggie Jackson and Chase Utley accomplished the feat in 1977 and 2009, respectively), as the Astros defeated the Los Angeles Dodgers in seven games.
+He was also named the 2017 World Series Most Valuable Player (MVP), hitting a record-tying five home runs, as the Astros defeated the Los Angeles Dodgers in seven games.
 He was again an All-Star in 2018, 2019, and 2022.
+Springer signed with the Blue Jays as a free agent before the 2021 season.

 Amateur career

 Springer attended New Britain High School in New Britain, Connecticut, for his freshman year of high school.
 He played on the varsity baseball team as a freshman despite standing 5 ft 2 in and weighing 100 lbs.
 Springer transferred to Avon Old Farms School in Avon, Connecticut, for his sophomore through senior seasons.
 He repeated his junior year as his grades dropped.
 Springer played for the Avon Old Farms baseball team.
 The Minnesota Twins selected Springer in the 48th round of the 2008 MLB draft.
 Though he considered signing with Minnesota, he decided that he was not ready for professional baseball and did not sign.

 Springer enrolled at the University of Connecticut (UConn), where he played college baseball for the Connecticut Huskies baseball team.
 At UConn, Springer was named to the 2009 Baseball America Freshman All-America First Team.
 He was also named the Big East Conference rookie of the year.
 In 2009 and 2010, he played collegiate summer baseball with the Wareham Gatemen of the Cape Cod Baseball League.
 In 2011, Springer was named the Big East Player of the Year.
-He was named a first team All-American by Perfect Game USA, Louisville Slugger. and National Collegiate Baseball Writers Association, while being named a Second Team All-American by Baseball America.
+He was named a first-team All-American by Perfect Game USA, Louisville Slugger. and National Collegiate Baseball Writers Association, while being named a Second Team All-American by Baseball America.